mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ### Results

-Decoupling the asset pipeline from Jekyll and Gulp-ifying it was the biggest improvement made.
-Updates to CSS, JavaScript, images and icons could be previewed almost instantly now with [Browsersync](browsersync).
-Greatly speeding up the time it took to redesign and develop the site.
+Decoupling the asset pipeline from Jekyll and Gulp-ifying it made the biggest splash in terms of build time.
+Along with [Browsersync][browsersync] any asset (CSS, JavaScript, images and icons) updates could be previewed almost instantly.
+Greatly speeding up the time it takes to develop and iterate the site's front-end.

 {% include notice type="info" content="
-#### Made Mistakes Gulpfiles
+#### Made Mistakes Gulp files

-Set of Gulp tasks were heavily inspired by Sondre Nilsen's [**Jekyllized Yeoman generator**](https://github.com/sondr3/generator-jekyllized).
+This set of Gulp tasks were heavily inspired by those in Sondre Nilsen's [**Jekyllized Yeoman generator**](https://github.com/sondr3/generator-jekyllized).
 The main [`gulpfile.js`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/gulpfile.js) is broken down into [smaller bits](https://github.com/mmistakes/made-mistakes-jekyll/tree/master/gulp/tasks): assets, build, clean, copy, html, images, and uploading.

 With [`paths.js`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/gulp/paths.js) assigning all of the various paths used throughout the files to DRY things up."
 %}